Hardening Ubuntu Server After Install

 chmod 600 ~/.ssh/authorized_keys

 Copy your public key to the server using ssh-copy-id or by manually appending the key content to ~/.ssh/authorized_keys.
-Once key-based authentication is confirmed to work, you can disable password authentication entirely in the SSH daemon configuration.
+The ssh-copy-id method is simpler:

 Hardening the SSH Daemon Configuration